Re-learning how to stretch canvas

 You will also need gloves that protect your fingers while still allowing you to handle the tacks.
 The nitrile-coated, knit-type of glove worked well for me, and they are cheap and easy to find.

 Following Berstein’s hint, I also went looking for a better pair of canvas pliers.
-I had tried pretty much everything available at the art store, including a pair of expensive Holbeins loaned by a friend.
+I had tried pretty much everything available at the art store, including a pair of expensive Holbein’s loaned by a friend.
 Poking around Google eventually brought me to the modified pliers sold by Twin Brooks Stretchers.
 These heavy-duty pliers have the advantage of compound leverage.
 Where most art store pliers have one pivot bolt, these have four.
 This means that less squeezing is necessary to keep the canvas from slipping.
 The sharp, welded-on leverage bar works well.
-In fact the problem--if you want to call it that--is that these pliers are strong enough to damage either the canvas or stretcher bars if used carelessly!
+In fact the problem–if you want to call it that–is that these pliers are strong enough to damage either the canvas or stretcher bars if used carelessly!
 Similar pliers are also available from John Annesley in San Francisco, who offers several different styles aimed at different stretching problems.
-I have found that the standard version offered by Twin Brooks works well for stretching the five and six foot canvases that I favor, and I liked working with a relatively local company.
+I have found that the standard version offered by Twin Brooks works well for stretching the five and six-foot canvases that I favor, and I liked working with a relatively local company.

 The final element in the canvas stretching revolution was the purchase of a simple digital thermometer/hygrometer for the studio.
 As Berstein explains in a separate Golden Paint Company information sheet titled Environmental Conditions for Successful Canvas Stretching observing the current conditions in the studio and timing your efforts accordingly can save headaches down the road.
 Although the relationship between temperature and humidity and canvas tension is complex, Bernstein points out that canvas will generally be more pliable at higher temperatures.
-The information sheet packaged with the Claessens linen I have been using suggests stretching at low ambient humidity.
+The information sheet packaged with the Claessens linen I have used suggests stretching at low ambient humidity.
 Happily, that combination is easy enough to achieve in a dry, mid-winter Brooklyn studio by simply cranking up the heat.
-It will be interesting to observe the difference when the next batch of new canvases gets stretched under more humid conditions later this year.
+It will be interesting to see the difference when the next batch of new canvases gets stretched under more humid conditions later this year.

 Here’s a photo of the Twin Brooks stretching pliers in action, re-stretching an in-progress canvas using Berstein’s method, observation of environmental conditions, and tacks: